Doryen Bubeck: Career and research

 After her PhD, Bubeck moved to the University of Oxford, where she worked with Yvonne Jones as an EMBO fellow.
 She was awarded appointed a Junior Research Fellow at St John's College, Oxford, where she trained in structural biology and membrane biophysics.

 Bubeck joined Imperial College London in 2012, where she was supported by a Cancer Research UK Career Establishment Award to build her own research group.
 Her early work considered complement immunology.
 Bubeck uncovered the mechanisms that underpin the formation of the membrane attack complex (MAC).
 MAC, a protein-based pore, is generated when our immune systems fight infection.
 MAC are capable of perforating the surface of bacterial cells.
 Bubeck is interested in what makes bacteria susceptible to this attack, and how the positions of MAC trigger cell death.
 She uses these findings to inform the design of stronger antibiotics.

 She was appointed a Professor of Structural Immunology in 2023, where she serves as director of the Centre for Structural Biology while holding a joint position at the Francis Crick Institute.
 Bubeck uses cryogenic electron microscopy to understand large macromolecular complexes.
-Her research has been funded by the European Molecular Biology Organisation (EMBO), the Welcome Trust and Cancer Research UK.
+Her research has been funded by the European Molecular Biology Organisation (EMBO), the Wellcome Trust and Cancer Research UK.